-- Low Priority (coloured green): Knowledge gap is considered less important or the gap is considered important but already has significant amount of work taking place to fill the gap. - Medium Priority (coloured yellow): Knowledge gap is considered somewhat important and work taking place is low, or the difference between importance and work taking place falls between low and high priorities. - High Priority (coloured red): Knowledge gap is considered highly important but the amount of work taking place is low.
+- Low Priority (coloured green): Knowledge gap is considered less important or the gap is considered important but already has significant amount of work taking place to fill the gap. - Medium Priority (coloured yellow): Knowledge gap is considered somewhat important and work taking place is low, or the difference between importance and work taking place falls between low and high priorities.

+- Supported by Toronto and Region Conservation Authority - High Priority (coloured red): Knowledge gap is considered highly important but the amount of work taking place is low.